our-little-secret/excessive_exuberance_detector/README.md

 ## Criteria for determining "overly positive" reviews
 ### Summary
-Each review is scored using a modified sentiment analysis process using the AIFF-165 word list to determine valence.
+Each review is scored using a modified sentiment analysis process using the AIFF-165 word list to determine a valence score.

 ### How it is modified
 Out of the box the sentiment analysis library used does not take into account